Losant/losant-docs/docs/workflows/experience-workflows.md

 ## Limitations

-The primary limitation of experience workflows is they lack some of the more robust functionality provided by application workflows - particularly when it comes to [workflow triggers](#triggers).
+The primary limitation of experience workflows is they lack some of the functionality available in application workflows - particularly when it comes to [workflow triggers](#triggers).
 But since experience workflows are meant primarily for handling experience endpoint requests, this lack of functionality should not be an issue for most users, and any desired behavior can instead be accomplished within an application workflow.

 ## Differences From Application Workflows